sambranaivan/CardScriptsWiki/Scripting-Library:-Duel.-methods.md

 void | Duel.ChangeTargetPlayer(int chainc, int player) | Change the target player for the specific chain link (0 is the currently resolving one).
-This alters the value that that chain link set with Duel.SetTargetPlayer bool | Duel.CheckChainTarget(int chainc, Card c) | Checks if a card (Card c) can be a target for a chain's (int chainc) effect (via calling target(chkc) function of the effect) bool | Duel.CheckChainUniqueness() | Checks if there is no card with the same name in the current chain bool[,Group,int,int,Effect,int,int] | Duel.CheckEvent(int event[, bool get_info]) | Returns if, at the activation timing, the (int event) passed is available.
+This alters the value that that chain link set with Duel.SetTargetPlayer bool | Duel.CheckChainTarget(int chainc, Card c) | Checks if a card (Card c) can be a target for a chain's (int chainc) effect (via calling target(chkc) function of the effect) bool | Duel.CheckChainUniqueness() | Checks if there is no card with the same name in the current chain bool[, Group, int, int, Effect, int, int] | Duel.CheckEvent(int event[, bool get_info]) | Returns if, at the activation timing, the (int event) passed is available.
 If (bool get_info) is set to true, all the even info are returned as extra return values bool | Duel.CheckLocation(int player, int location, int seq) | Checks if there is an position (int seq) available for the player (int player) in the location (int location).
 (The sequence (int seq) is used to indicate the specific position of the location, for example in the location of monsters the sequence would go from 0 to 7., etc.) bool | Duel.CheckLPCost(int player, int cost) | Checks if a player (int player) can pay an amount (int cost) of LP bool | Duel.CheckPhaseActivity() | Checks if the an "activity" was not performed yet which means that the player is at "the start" of the current phase.
 Used for effects like Pot of Extravagance, Soundproofed and Mimir of the Nordic Ascendant.